carineong/Mini-Projects/README.md

-# project
+# Mini Projects

-This respiratory consists mini project that I completed.
+This respiratory consists the mini projects that I completed.
 Now, there are a basic tic-tac-toe and sum of two nums with specific base.